 Pan Seared Pork Chops

 These quick Pan Seared Pork Chops are a recreation of a breakfast I had during my first trip to Oklahoma.
-They’re easy, delicious, and take less than 15 minutes to make!
+They’re easy, delicious, and take less than 15 minutes to make.
+Pair with Poached Eggs and a side of Hash Browns and you have a hearty and satisfying breakfast.

 Remember how last week I wrote about my visit to the Pioneer Woman’s ranch?
 One of the photos I shared with you was of this Oklahoma breakfast I had at a B&B in town, with a pan seared pork chop and a sunny side up egg: